technomancy/bussard/readme.md

 **A:** The biggest performance drag is calculating trajectories.
 Reduce the calculations with `ship.trajectory = 128` and you should notice a dramatic speed boost.

 **Q:** Where are the missions?
-**A:** There are currently only three missions.
-The chain starts at Tana Prime and continues on Mars.
+**A:** There are currently only a few missions.
+The main chain starts at Tana Prime and continues on Mars.
 Future releases will flesh out more missions.
 You need to read the newsgroup postings (in `/usr/news/`) and indicate your acceptance with the `reply` command.

 ## Influences